top of page

 📆 Step 2: Set a Timeline (2–4 Weeks)

-• Use weekly progress check-ins or fun prompts (e.g., “Share your healthiest lunch pic!”)
+• Conduct weekly progress check-ins or prompts (e.g., “Share your healthiest lunch pic!”).

 📣 Step 3: Promote Participation Creatively

-• Branded wellness kits (e.g., reusable water bottles, snack containers)
+• Create branded wellness kits (e.g., reusable water bottles or snack containers).

 👩⚕️ Step 4: Partner with Health Professionals